aungnyeinchan351/Searching_algorithms/README.md

 ## Binary Search
 In computer science, binary search, also known as half-interval search, logarithmic search, or binary chop, is a search algorithm that finds the position of a target value within a sorted array.
 Binary search compares the target value to the middle element of the array.

+## Jump Search
+In computer science, a jump search or block search refers to a search algorithm for ordered lists.
+It works by first checking all items Lkm, where {\displaystyle k\in \mathbb {N} }k\in \mathbb {N}  and m is the block size, until an item is found that is larger than the search key.
+To find the exact position of the search key in the list a linear search is performed on the sublist.

 ## How to Run these algorithms on your device
 1. open Terminal
 2. Type the following command